kumawatpreetam/kumawatpreetam/README.md

 ## 🚀 About Me

-I'm a *Fullstack developer* passionate about building useful tools that make a difference.
+I'm a *Frontend developer* passionate about building useful tools that make a difference.
 I believe in the power of code to solve real-world problems and create meaningful experiences.

 *Fun fact:* I love to connect with people and learn about their journey.
 It opens my mind to new ideas and perspectives that inspire my work! 🌟